2016 Serbian local elections: Priboj

 Results of the election for the Municipal Assembly of Priboj:

 Incumbent mayor Lazar Rvović of the Serbian Progressive Party was confirmed for another term in office after the election.
 Incumbent delegate and future parliamentarian Dijana Radović was elected from the third position on the Socialist list; she resigned her position on 15 June 2016.

 Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

 Dragoljub Zindović of the Serbian Progressive Party was chosen as mayor after the election, with the support of twenty-five delegates.

 Samir Tandir of the Bosniak Democratic Union of Sandžak was elected from the lead position on the BDZ Sandžak–LDP list.
+Sabira Hadžiavdić of the same party was elected from the third position on the list.
+Hadžiavdić resigned from the municipal assembly on 12 October 2016 after being appointed as acting director of the municipality's Center for Social Work.

 Sjenica

 Results of the election for the Municipal Assembly of Sjenica:

 Incumbent mayor Hazbo Mujović of the Party of Democratic Action was confirmed for another term in office after the election.

+Minela Kalender, the incumbent deputy mayor, was elected to the assembly from the third position on the Party of Democratic Action's list.
+She resigned on 30 May 2016 after being appointed as a member of the municipal council.
+Her term in the latter body appears to have been brief; she attended its inaugural meeting on 9 June 2016, but by September 2016 she was no longer listed as a member.

 Southern and Eastern Serbia

 Nišava District

 Local elections were held for the City Assembly of Niš, the assemblies in all five of Niš's constituent municipalities, and the assemblies in all six of the Nišava District's other municipalities.

 The Progressive Party and its allies won all of the elections in Niš.
 Outside the city, the results were mixed.
 The Progressives were successful in Aleksinac and Doljevac, and a coalition of the Progressives and United Peasant Party won in Svrljig.
 The Progressives also won the election in Merošina, although local divisions in the party led to an unstable governing alliance in the years that followed.
 The Socialists won Gadžin Han, and incumbent mayor Dobrica Stojković led New Serbia to a rare majority victory in Ražanj.